 The Company has identified stakeholders as those who are impacted by the Group's business and operations as well as those who have a material impact on the Group's business and operations.
 Such stakeholders include employees, community, government and regulators, shareholders and investors.
-The Company engages its stakeholders through various channels including the Company's website at https://cfmholdings.com to ensure that the business interests of the Group are balanced against the needs and interests of its stakeholders.
+The Company engages its stakeholders through various channels including the Company's website at https://cfmholdings.com and aims to balance the business interests of the Group against the needs and interests of its stakeholders.